Kongsberg Maritime

-Kongsberg Maritime (KM) is a Norwegian technology enterprise within the Kongsberg Gruppen (KOG).
+Kongsberg Maritime (KM) is a Norwegian technology enterprise and used to be a part of Kongsberg Gruppen (KOG).
 Kongsberg Maritime deliver systems for positioning, surveying, navigation, and automation to merchant vessels and offshore installations.
 Their most well known products exist within dynamic positioning systems, marine automation and surveillance systems, process automation, satellite navigation, and hydroacoustics.

 History

 Kongsberg Maritime's history dates back to 1946.
-Simonsen Radio, later Simrad was founded 31.
-December that year.
-The first product was a radio telephone for the fishing fleet.
+Simonsen Radio, later Simrad, was founded on 31 December that year; its first product was a radio telephone for the fishing fleet.
 The first echo sounder for the commercial fishing fleet came on the market in 1950.
 The first alarm system was ready in 1959.

+Kongsberg Maritime is part of Norway’s long industrial and technological heritage, with roots tracing back to the Kongsberg environment established in 1814.

+1814–1987 (Early history): The company’s origins date back to the establishment of Kongsberg Våpenfabrikk in 1814.

+The maritime business itself began to take shape after World War II, particularly with the founding of Simrad in 1946, which developed early communication and echo sounding equipment for the fishing fleet.

+1970s: The technology company firmly established itself in the maritime sector alongside oil exploration and offshore activity in the North Sea.

+1990s: Kongsberg Gruppen was established in its current form.
+The maritime division was formally separated as an independent company in 1998, building on acquisitions such as Norcontrol.

+2000s: The company experienced strong international growth and became a global leader in advanced systems for dynamic positioning (DP), underwater robotics, ship design, and navigation.

+April 2026: Kongsberg Maritime was demerged from Kongsberg Gruppen and listed as an independent, publicly traded company on the Oslo Stock Exchange (ticker: KMAR), strengthening its independent position and creating new growth opportunities.

 Kongsberg Maritime has over the years absorbed a number of well known maritime and offshore related companies, including: